★Outdoor Audio · Authorized Dealer

 Recent installs

 I had the standard outdoor-speaker conversation for years.
 Install, last three summers, fail at the connectors, replace.
 Coastal Source ended that conversation.
-Ten years in on the first install I did, the bronze patina is the only visible aging.
+Ten years in on the first install I did, the only visible change is the landscaping growing over the bollards.
 The speakers sound the same as the day I commissioned them.
 That's the only outdoor audio I bring to a $1M+ project now.

 — Daniel Alon · Founder · IntegrateIT

 Most outdoor speakers are indoor designs with a UV-resistant plastic shell — they survive a few seasons before water gets into the connections and the speaker fails.
-Coastal Source is built marine-grade from the ground up: bronze enclosures (not plastic), sealed waterproof connectors (not corroding terminal blocks), stainless steel hardware, full-system grounding.
-The same engineering that keeps a 30-foot sailboat's stereo working through Atlantic crossings.
+Coastal Source is built outdoor-first from the ground up: sealed composite enclosures with weatherized drivers, IP68 Plug+Play Coastal Connectors (not corroding terminal blocks), stainless steel hardware, marine-grade tinned-copper cabling — the wiring you'd find on a luxury yacht.
+An outdoor company building speakers for the outdoors, not an indoor brand branching out.

 A working zone (pool deck, patio, or dock) starts around $8-15k installed (4-6 speakers + a subwoofer + amplification + commissioning).
 Whole-property multi-zone installs run $25-60k for typical residential — bigger for full estate landscape audio.
 The hardware is genuinely premium and reflects that, but the lifetime cost works in Coastal Source's favor — you're not replacing speakers every five years.